-Proper Medication Disposal - Encourage more convenient, environmentally responsible and safe model prescription drug disposal programs to help decrease the supply of unused prescription drugs in the home.
+Proper Medication Disposal - Encourage more convenient, environmentally responsible, and safe model prescription drug disposal programs to help decrease the supply of unused prescription drugs in the home.

-Enforcement - Collaborate with law enforcement to help provide the necessary tools to eliminate improper prescribing practices, and to stop "pill mills," "doctor shoppers" and other similar drug-seeking behavior.
+Enforcement - Collaborate with law enforcement to help provide the necessary tools to eliminate improper prescribing practices, and to stop "pill mills," "doctor shoppers," and other similar drug-seeking behavior.

-STATISTICS:
+STATISTICS

-Prescription drugs are abused more than heroin, cocaine, ecstasy and meth combined.
+Prescription drugs are abused more than heroin, cocaine, ecstasy, and meth combined (Monitoring the Future, 2019).

-Prescription drug overdose deaths in Georgia continue to rise, accounting for 76% of the accidental drug-related deaths in the state (GBI, 2011).
+Prescription drug overdose deaths in Georgia continue to rise, accounting for 61% of the drug overdose deaths in the state (DPH OASIS, 2019).